quiver-team/torch-quiver/README.md

 ## Quick Start

-To use Quiver, we need to replace PyG's graph sampler and feature collector with  `quiver.Sampler` and `quiver.Feature`, which requires only a few lines of code change.
+To use Quiver, you need to replace PyG's graph sampler and feature collector with `quiver.Sampler` and `quiver.Feature`.
+The replacement usually requires only a few changes in existing PyG programs.

 ### Use Quiver in Single-GPU PyG Scripts